 4. Forgiving is the key to suffering well.
 Forgiving those who cause or have caused your suffering is the only way to keep your peace and joy.
-When you don’t forgive, then you become angry, bitter, or resentful because you are self-absorbed and focused on the injustice of the suffering.
-For example, I could have resented my ex-husband for allowing my son to go down the wrong path but, I realize my son is responsible for the wrong choices he makes.
+When you don’t forgive, then you become angry, bitter, and resentful because you are self-absorbed and focused on the injustice of the suffering.
+For example, I could have resented my ex-husband for allowing my son to go down the wrong path of drugs and alcohol but, I realize my son is responsible for the wrong choices he makes.
 I could have resented my son for making wrong choices, and bringing embarrassment and shame to the family but, I realize I am no one special and I am not alone.
 My point is not to take offense, because of another person’s weakness or sin.
 Be quick to forgive and practice the truths in the Word of God.
 Refer to my post on forgiveness WHY SHOULD I FORGIVE.

 5. Turn your suffering over to God and allow Him to work in your life.
 Difficulties perfect you, strengthen your faith, and increases your ability to endure.
 Submit the outcome of the trial or difficulty to God and don’t lose His peace and joy.
 Remember, you cannot control what, when, or how difficulties happen, but you can control what you do when they come.

 James 1:2-4 – “Count it all joy, when you meet trials of various kinds, 3) for you know that the testing of your faith produces1 steadfastness2 (endurance; patience).
 4) And let steadfastness have its full effect, that you may be perfect3 and complete4, lacking in nothing.”
 (ESV)

 ** 1) Produce means to bring forth; create; bear (as a plant bears fruit and seed); etc..

 ** 2) Steadfastness means firm, fixed, settled, or established.
 2. Constant; not changing.